quixio/template-vector-cdc-local/Create Embeddings with FastEmbed/README.md

-# Application to Create Embeddings
+# Application to Create Embeddings and Produce them to Kafka

 ## Overview
 This Python application uses Quix Streams to process real-time data and creates embeddings for a text field called "description" using the FastEmbed library.
 It is designed to process a Change Data Capture (CDC) data stream for updates to a book catalog, creating embeddings for the book descriptions, and publishing the results to an output topic.